VandyHacks/vh-guide-pipeline/src/client/pages/mentor-guide.md

 - Join our Slack [here](https://vandyhacksvi.slack.com).
 All announcements will be made here, and you'll be connecting with students who may need help in the #help channel.
 Contact Nidhi Mehta or Mahek Mehta on Slack to be added to the #mentors private channel.

-- Access the Help Queue [here](https://help.vandyhacks.org).
-You'll be able to login with your email and phone number.
-This is our main method of connecting hackers with mentors.
-Hackers will submit tickets for help here, where you'll be able to claim tickets and get more details on their problems.

 - Have fun!
 For many of our hackers, this is their first introduction to the hacking culture, and if you’re having a blast, so will they!
 If there’s anything we can do for you or them, feel free to reach out on the #mentor slack channel, or find an organizer.

 - In case of an emergency, please contact an organizer immediately.
 Emergency information can be found at the end of this document.

-- We've got a special gift for you, so reach out to Nidhi or Mahek before you leave!
+- We've got a special gift for you, so reach out to Alec Cuc before you leave!

 # Slack Channels (#mentors and #help)